Knowledge gives you power … Sharing gives you strength

 My blog chronicles my dealings with the big C as a young caregiver, the highs and the lows, and the things that happen in between when life collides with cancer.
 My mother has since passed away, and now I continue the story of life after caregiving.

-Nineteen is quite a young age to be worrying about stomach cancer.
+Twenty-one is quite a young age to be worrying about cancer and it’s repercussions.
 Unfortunately, Jessica Mackenzie tested positive for the CDH1 mutation.
 This young woman is an English major at Virginia Tech, and her blog is a creative non-fiction take on her personal experiences with this very serious subject.
 It features rants and musings about Hereditary Diffuse Gastric Cancer and the CDH1 mutation’s impact on her life.
 Indigestible.
-Life and CDH1
+No Stomach No Problem

 Sandra Sankar, from beautiful San Diego … My only brother died from gastric cancer at 37.
 I was diagnosed at 39 and found out that I have a CDH1 genetic mutation which I inherited from my dad who does not have gastric cancer.
 I had a total gastrectomy on Feb 18, 2011 and am still going through chemotheraphy.
 I am hoping to get back to my prior activities after this is through.
 I have put together a web site documenting my experience.